Paramour (Cirque du Soleil): Critical reception

 Charles Isherwood of The New York Times wrote "The athletic circus acts that are laced throughout the show provide the real entertainment, and make the surrounding book scenes and songs feel even more bogus and synthetic," and "There’s no denying the breathtaking magic of seeing bodies swim through the air with such apparent weightlessness.
 Too bad the musical surrounding them feels just as weightless, and far more forgettable."

 Maren Wade of Las Vegas Weekly wrote "I think what made Paramour truly special was the unique element of the acrobatics in a more real-life setting.
 It felt like one minute I was watching a big Broadway show, but all of a sudden these crazy acrobatics would happen in scenes and scenarios where they were least expected," adding "I loved the show and would highly recommend it to anyone who is a Broadway and Cirque fan."

 Rex Reed of New York Observer said "If your demands are not high and you don’t try to make too much sense of the wobbly so-called “plot,” there's a lot of skill on view here that is fun to watch.
 Paramour is a dream conceived by P. T. Barnum and revised by Bob Fosse, and some of it works even better on a Broadway stage than in a tent."

+In Variety Marilyn Stasio wrote, "'Paramour' is an ambitious departure from the company’s tried-and-true spectacle formula, in that it observes the structural conventions of a legit Broadway musical.
+The show has a book (corny), a score of show tunes (mindless), and a cast of singing and dancing actors playing recognizable character roles.
+More happily, it also has those aerialists, acrobats, jugglers, and tumblers we love — and plenty of spectacle."